+AMC CATAMARAN 860W powered by twin 200hp outboards allowing longer distance trips to suit you!
+The new boat has state of the art electronics, along with a easy access side door to make it easier to get aboard for your days fishing.
 I now have a second boat running and it's being ran by my son Michael he has all his licenses, he has had a lot of experience at crewing and now is running his very own charter boat full time.
 Michael is a very keen angler himself and last year 2015 represented England at the World Championships in Weymouth, as a team Michael and four others achieved a bronze medal; so if there's anyone to help you then Mike is your answer.
-Michael is aged 17 and has all the qualifications needed to make him a charter skipper.
+Michael is aged 20 and has all the qualifications needed to make him a charter skipper.
 He has been crewing for Steve Webber for several years and when he left school he decided this was what he wanted to do, he gained more and more confidence and experience with Steve and some other local skippers so that now he is running his very own charter boat from Minehead Harbour Somerset.
-He is running a 33ft Lochin workboat which is powered by a 420hp iveco.
-The boat is very well set out allowing plenty of deck space along with enough seating when needed.
-The boat cruises along at 12-16knts, and a sprint speed of 25+knots which gets you to ideal productive fishing grounds on just 10 minutes.

 I have been taking out angling parties from Minehead for over 30 years now and I’m currently operating a Cougar 33′ (10m) catamaran, powered with twin diesel engines.

 She is a custom modified design and build by me, a catamaran hull for speed, but with deep keels for stability at anchor.